sshahriyar/totalads/README.md

 Expand the "org.eclipse.tracecompass.totalads.target" project.

-Double-click the .target file that corresponds to your Eclipse version (totalads-e4.4.target, at the time of this writing).
+Double-click the .target file totalads-e4.4.target.

 In the view that just opened, click Set as Target Platform on the top right.